-The inaugural program for CancerCoachLive, PlatformQ Health’s educational channel for patients with cancer, was launched in 2016 through a partnership with The Leukemia & Lymphoma Society (LLS) focusing on educating patients with B-cell non-Hodgkin lymphomas (NHL).
+The inaugural program for CancerCoachLive, PlatformQ Health’s educational channel for online patient education about different forms of cancer, was launched in 2016 through a partnership with The Leukemia & Lymphoma Society (LLS) focusing on educating patients with B-cell non-Hodgkin lymphomas (NHL).
 Building on LLS’s goal to empower patients through education, this program aimed to improve knowledge and self-efficacy on B-cell NHL and offer strategies to enhance quality of life through better disease and side effect management.

 The educational activity was broken into four shorter “chapters” with individual educational goals for each: